neharanganathY/neharanganathY/README.md

 ---

 ### ✨ Fun Fact
-I call myself a **Neuronaut** —
+I call myself a **Curiocoder** —
-> *A passionate explorer of ideas, code, and creativity — navigating the world through learning, bugs, and beautifully weird breakthroughs.*
+> *A curious explorer of ideas, code, and creativity — navigating the world through learning, bugs, and beautifully weird breakthroughs.*
-I'm a creative coder, a mom to a wonderful little girl, and I love mixing tech with imagination — whether it's doodling on coffee cups or animating bedtime stories with code.
+I'm a creative coder, a mom to a wonderful little girl, and I love mixing tech with imagination.
-I'm also working on fun Ghibli-style family illustrations and planning to launch a story-based feature for my toddler 🎨✨ I believe in writing code that works, writing stories that help, and shipping joy — one commit closer to the stars 🚀
+I'm also working on fun Ghibli-style family illustrations and planning to launch a story-based feature for my toddler 🎨✨ From designing clean APIs in ASP.NET Core to doodling AI-generated coffee cups with React, I’m here to build, share, and break things beautifully💻
+I believe in writing code that works, writing stories that help, and shipping joy — one commit closer to the stars 🚀
 ---